Web 3.0 - The future of the Internet explained in 5 points!

 3. Machine Learning: It will advance machine learning by analyzing user behavior and inferring patterns and trends to make better decisions.

-4. Improved search results: It will have the ability to better understand user intent and deliver more relevant search results.
+4. Improved Search results: It will have the ability to better understand user intentions and provide more relevant Search results to deliver.

 5. Improved safety: It will help reduce the risk of cyberattacks and data leaks by introducing better security features and protocols.